 The Other Half of the Sky: Endorsements

-“…they see women as radiant and merciless as the dawn…” — Semíra Ouranákis, captain of the Reckless (“Planetfall”).
+“…women as radiant and merciless as the dawn…” — Semíra Ouranákis, landfall captain of the Reckless (“Planetfall”).

 Cover art and design: Eleni Tsami

 Kim Stanley Robinson

 It is a great pleasure to see such a strong collection of stories about women and men in space, focusing on women who are dealing with problems in reality-based ways.
 The stories are not only fun, but interesting.
 This is what science fiction should be!

 — Kim Stanley Robinson, author of the Mars trilogy and Galileo’s Dream, winner of the Hugo, Nebula, Locus, World Fantasy and Campbell awards